Dan-Patterson/Tools_for_ArcGIS_Pro/README.md

 ## __***Tools for ArcGIS Pro***__

+### **Frequency and Statistics**

+This toolbox provides frequency counts for combinations of tabular data... a combination of the classes in two or more fields.
+An option ability to determine basic statistics for another numeric field based on the new classes.

 ### **Python Code Samples**

 A repository for Python Code Samples, largely associated with ArcGIS software but some standalone applications.